shbitservices/NERC-Hackathon-1-Air-Quality/README.md

-# A report for NERC- COVID-19 Hackathons (Hackathon 1: Air Quality) challenge
+# A report for NERC- COVID-19 Hackathons challenge ((Hackathon 1: Air Quality)
 This repository contains a report and the associated datasets created for "Hackathon 1: Air Quality" organised by the Natural Enviornment Research Council (NERC) and Cranfield University.

 ## Table of contents: